demirantay/notebook/web-development/syllabus.md

 - [ ]  Project: [Cracking the Coding Interview](https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview) on HackerRank
 - [ ]  Project: Continue honing your skills as you interview.
 Participate in more bot competitions on CodinGame, participate in competitions on Kaggle, contribute to open source JavaScript or Python projects, work on side projects that illustrate your frontend skill.
 - [ ]  Project: Clone Slack - the functionality should be complete to the point that one user can create a room, invite other users, and all users of that room can real-time chat.
 The room should be secure and inaccessible to anyone but those invited.
+- [ ]  Project: Create a package and distrubute it.
 - [ ]  Project:  Simon Game from the frontend section of FCC
 - [ ]  Project: Read up on [Gulp](http://gulpjs.com/) - try to incorporate it into your workflow if you aren't using it regularly already
 - [ ]  Project: Read up on [Mocha](https://mochajs.org/) - try to use it to test your JavaScript, every chance you get